LooseMarek/ViewFactory/README.md

 }
 ```

-Don't forget to end refreshing and reload table once your refresh action is completed.
+Don't forget to end the refreshing and reload the table once your refresh action is completed.

 ```
 self.refreshControl.endRefreshing()